WSU-kduncan/ceg3120-cicd-brandielynnnnn/README-CI.md

   * After Dockerfile is completed, you have to build it with -t docker option ``docker build -t angular-site .``
   * We then run and start the build with ``docker run -p 3000:3000 angular-site`` that maps the container and local host to serve contents.

   * Dockerhub repositories can be created in DockerHub in **My Hub** The first side option list Repositores that can be created to pull and push builds.
 Create Repository can be pushed to name the repo and set visibility options to public.
 To access at PAT for CLI authentication for tracking, and collaboration.
 To create a PAT is found in Account Settings->Personal access Tokens-> Generate.
 It has personalized options for use.
+The scope of the Personal Access Token is Set to read and write to strengthen dockerfile protection.
   * After generating, it will give run and personal access token command.
 This authenticate Dockerhub via CLI personal credentials with ``docker login -u bewinggs``.
 After this we can push the container from the command line to Dockerhub with these commands after successfuflly logging in.
   * Here is a link to my project for serving angular site web application with tag references.
   * [Angular-site Image](https://hub.docker.com/r/bewinggs/ewing-ceg3120/tags)